brianglass/anastasis/files/26_september.md

 **Same melody.**

-Having abandoned the deep of fishing, O all-praised, you caught all the naÂ­tions like fishes with the rod of the Cross; for as Christ had said to you, you were named a fisher of men,<a href="#_ftn33" id="_ftnref33"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[33]</span></a> catching them for true religion; therefore you sowed the knowledge of the Word of God and made Patmos and Ephesus fruitful by your words.
+Having abandoned the deep of fishing, O all-praised, you caught all the na­tions like fishes with the rod of the Cross; for as Christ had said to you, you were named a fisher of men,<a href="#_ftn33" id="_ftnref33"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[33]</span></a> catching them for true religion; therefore you sowed the knowledge of the Word of God and made Patmos and Ephesus fruitful by your words.
 Theologian, Apostle, intercede with Christ God to bestow forgiveness of faults on those who feast with love your holy memory.

 **Theotokion.**

-I consider the judgement and I quail, for, wretch that I am, I have done deeds of shame, and I ask, all-praised Mother of God: Before the night of death overtakes me, turn me back, guiding me to the way of repentance, that with thanksgiving I may worship and hymn your measureless power and your divine assistance, All-holy Bride of God, as you inÂ­tercede with Christ God for what I ask of you: that there may be given me pardon of sins and his great mercy.
+I consider the judgement and I quail, for, wretch that I am, I have done deeds of shame, and I ask, all-praised Mother of God: Before the night of death overtakes me, turn me back, guiding me to the way of repentance, that with thanksgiving I may worship and hymn your measureless power and your divine assistance, All-holy Bride of God, as you in­tercede with Christ God for what I ask of you: that there may be given me pardon of sins and his great mercy.

 <span style="color:red">Selection at the Polyeleos.</span>